margusmartsepp/margusmartsepp.github.io/Testing.md

    1. [x] Because there is a high level of intrusion, there may be false alarms generated
    1. [ ] Because there is a low level of intrusion, the test results will not be representative of the production code

+    > #### Explanation / Rationale
+    > 1. Is correct.
+A is noted in section 3.2.3 of the syllabus where it talks about checking for security risks if you leave test interfaces in place
+    > 1. Is not correct.
+We are testing the code, not the performance
+    > 1. Is not correct.
+It is stated in the question that this is a long-lived, complex product
+    > 1. Is correct.
+Developing custom test interfaces is considered a high level of intrusion and this may generate false alarms due to the different code being exercised
+    > 1. Is not correct.
+The custom interfaces introduce a high level of intrusion

 1. ### Question #4 (3 points) You have been automating a legacy application that provides critical functionality to the business.
 An update to the legacy system has been approved and the developers plan to use third party software to provide the new functionality.
 The third party software has already been tested but the interface between the existing software and the new software is problematic.
 Your existing test automation needs to be extended to test the interface between these two products.
      How should you approach implementing the best automation solution?